 Duck Liver Mousse with Cipolline Onions and Mushrooms

-In this creamy, refined version of liver and onions, from Toronto's The Black Hoof restaurant, ethereal duck liver mousse pairs with caramelized cipolline onions and mushrooms.
+In this creamy, refined version of liver and onions, from Toronto’s The Black Hoof restaurant, ethereal duck liver mousse pairs with caramelized cipolline onions and mushrooms.
+This recipe first appeared in our Jan/Feb 2014 SAVEUR 100 issue with the article Liver and Onions from the Black Hoof.

 For the Mousse